jff68/mazbase-breedbase-conf/README.md

-# breedbase_dockerfile
+# Breedbase configuration fil
-The Dockerfile for [breeDBase](https://github.com/solgenomics/sgn) with configs specific for the LSU rice breeding program.
+Configs specificfor the LSU rice breeding program instance of Breedbase.
 Below are the commands needed to get the LSU breedbase instance up and running.